R2Northstar/NorthstarMods/README.md

 - They can use e-smoke to kill pilots trying to rodeo them
 - Drop a Battery on Easy and Regular Difficulties or drop an Amped Battery in Hard, Master and Insane difficulties similar to campaign Titans

-## Live Fire Gameplay Changes
+## Live-Fire Frontier Defense

+Uses its own playlist mode now, you need to setup gamemode and playlist variable to `fd_livefire` for server hosting, the gameplay rules are:
-- Deck, Township, UMA are playable
+- Meadow, Deck, Township, UMA are playable
 - Pilot-only gameplay
 - Only 3 Waves with huge amounts of non-stop spawning enemies, infantry mostly
 - Loadouts can be changed at any time during a wave in the Loadout Crates